 We were asked about public health nurses and midwifery.
 Until recently, it was necessary to be a midwife or at least have an 18-month diploma of midwifery in addition to nursing to be a public health nurse.
 This has not been a requirement for five or six years.
 If there are older public health nurses working in the community, they will have midwifery, whereas younger, more recently trained public health nurses will not have midwifery.
 That was a decision taken by the profession and one I do not believe has necessarily served well the women who are being taken care of by public health nurses immediately post-partum.
 Obviously, public health nurses have an extensive remit and it is not exclusively focused on women who have just had babies.
 However, this is an unfortunate development as far as women are concerned.

 We were asked about mothers being separated from their babies and the differences in public and private care in that respect.
-The ratio of midwives to women they are caring for in a post-partum scenario will be much lower in private care, which means the women will receive more one to one care than they would if they were in a public setting.
+The ratio of midwives to women they are caring for in a post-partum scenario will be much higher in private care, which means the women will receive more one-to-one care than they would if they were in a public setting.
 However, our experience has been that, whereas the public-private divide can be quite marked in other aspects of maternity services, in terms of women separated from babies who are in a neonatal intensive care unit, NICU, being encouraged to express, I do not believe the divide is especially marked in terms of public or private care.
 All women are encouraged to express if their babies are in a NICU.
 The variation is between units and not necessarily between private and public.